panglesd/odoc/doc/driver.md

     add_prefixed_output cmd generate_output "index compilation" lines;
 ```

 We turn the JSON index into a javascript file.
-There are few requirements for this file:
+In order to never block the UI, this file will be used as a web worker by `odoc`, to perform searches:

+- The search query will be sent as a plain string to the web worker, using the standard mechanism of message passing
-- It must provide an `odoc_search` function, which takes a string and returns a list of results, as json objects with the same form as in the generated JSON index.
+- The web worker has to sent back the result as a message to the main thread, containing the list of result.
+Each entry of this list must have the same form as it had in the original JSON file.
 - The file must be named `index.js` and be located in the `odoc-support` URI.

 In this driver, we use the minisearch javascript library.
 For more involved application, we could use `index.js` to call a server-side search engine via an API call.